sanchojaf/integration/content/integration/mapping_basics.md

 The first `shipment:ready` message would be generated when the `order:new` message gets processed, but at this point the `released_at` attribute would not be set (so a Filter would be used to prevent the mapping acting on the message).

-When the `released_at` attribute was set on your Spree Commerce storefront an `order:update` message would generate a second `shipment:ready` message which would meet the filter criteria and be sent to the endpoint.
+When the `released_at` attribute was set on your Cenit storefront an `order:update` message would generate a second `shipment:ready` message which would meet the filter criteria and be sent to the endpoint.

 Identifiers are then used to prevent duplicate messages from being sent to the same endpoint service more than once, by capturing key attributes from the message that indicate the message as unique (for example the order and shipment number in the case of a `shipment:ready` message).